 Jessica N. Royer-Colborn, RD, LDN

-As Brand Manager of Program Development, Jessica Royer-Colborn, helps create and maintain patient dining programs which enhance the patient dining experience and are implemented at over 260 healthcare accounts nationally according to current trends, regulatory standards, and industry demand.
+As Brand Manager of Program Development, Jessica Royer-Colborn, RD, LDN, helps create and maintain patient dining programs which enhance the patient dining experience and are implemented at over 260 healthcare accounts nationally according to current trends, regulatory standards and industry demand.
 Prior to her current role, she served in several positions directly in the Acute-Care setting including Clinical Dietitian, Food Service Director, and System Patient Experience Director.
 These opportunities shaped her as a servant leader and installed a passion of educating others as a way of facilitating empowerment and growth.
-She earned her BS in Nutritional Sciences from The Pennsylvania State University and afterwards continued to Cornell University where she completed her Dietetic Internship.
-She previously served on the Pennsylvania Academy of Nutrition and Dietetics (PAND) board as the Public Policy Chair which developed her leadership and advocacy skills.
-Jessica lives with her family in Pennsylvania; she loves food, especially dark chocolate, and creating memories with those whom she loves the most.
+She earned her BS in Nutritional Sciences from The Pennsylvania State University and afterwards continued to Cornell University where she completed her dietetic internship.
+She previously served on the Pennsylvania Academy of Nutrition and Dietetics board as the public policy chair which developed her leadership and advocacy skills.